theima/ein/README.md

 Used to change how template elements work.
 They are used for internal functionality such as [conditinals](#e-if) and [repetors](#e-for).
 Typically no custom modifiers should be needed.

-## Renderer
+## HTML Renderer

 A renderer is used to display the view in a medium.
 At the moment there is only one renderer, an HTML renderer.
 Its use is hard coded into init app.

 ### Components